 "We want to look at the impact that helping loved ones will have on your own planning needs and goals."

 Deciding 'how' and 'how much' to help family members

 One of those tools is the TIAA asset location worksheetOpens PDF, which organizes assets by account types.
 This helps to ensure each asset has a purpose in your overall financial plan and you're using smart strategies to help reduce the impact of taxes and market volatility.
 "This is an especially useful tool for helping to determine which giving strategies can best meet your needs, as well as your recipient’s needs," Carcone said.

 Scenario planning also plays an important role.
 "By modeling different scenarios, we're able to illustrate how giving different mounts of money—either one time, or over a period of time—impacts your goals and planning," Carcone said.
 "That's really important for making confident and informed decisions."

 How you give is also important

 Finding the right balance between providing assistance and maintaining your own safety net is especially critical for those in or nearing retirement.
-Carcone emphasizes the importance of making sure you’re not over-extending yourself at a time when portfolio values may be impacted by ongoing volatility in the financial markets.
-“Once you determine that you are well-funded, you will want to think through which assets are best to give.
-For example, you might not want to cash in investments that are currently impacted,” she said.
-“In certain situations, if you can gift low-cost basis stock, it may make sense to gift appreciated stock.
-But you really want to work closely with your advisor when making these decisions.”
+Carcone emphasizes the importance of making sure you're not over-extending yourself, especially during periods when portfolio values may be impacted by ongoing volatility in the financial markets.
+"Once you determine that you are well-funded, you will want to think through which assets are best to give.
+For example in times of market volatility, you might not want to have to sell investments that have dropped in value," she said.
+"In certain situations, if you can gift low-cost basis stock, it may make sense to gift appreciated stock.
+But you really want to work closely with your advisor when making these decisions."